 You've probably heard the saying, "Work smarter, not harder".
-If you're looking to boost your productivity at work, it's time to take this saying to heart.
+If you're a remote team leader or manager looking to boost your team's productivity at work, it's time to take this saying to heart.

-Increased productivity will help you achieve more in the same amount of time that you're normally at work.
-These tips will get you on the right track to doing more in less time.
+Increased productivity helps you achieve more in the same amount of time that you're normally at work.
+Share these tips with your remote team members to get them on the right track to doing more in less time.

 When you start your day, organize your responsibilities into a to-do list.
 This helps you remember what you have to do, as well as plan out when you're going to work on each item.
 Cross off each item as you complete it.
 This serves as a motivator to keep you working and completing your other tasks.